Tharga/MongoDB/README.md

 # Tharga MongoDB

 ## Get started
 Install the nuget package `Tharga.MongoDB`.
+It is available at [nuget.org](#https://www.nuget.org/packages/Tharga.MongoDB).

 ### Register to use
 Register this package at startup by calling `AddMongoDB` as an extension to `IServiceCollection`.